-The Momentary is a one-of-a-kind contemporary arts experience creatively repurposed from a 70-year old decommissioned Kraft Foods Plant in Bentonville, Arkansas.
+A one-of-a-kind contemporary arts experience creatively repurposed from a 70-year-old decommissioned Kraft Foods Plant.

 Architect: Wheeler Kearns Architects